MLOps-Samples/databricks-cicd/README.md

 # Overview

-This sample demonstrates how to run unit tests on Python code using [Databricks Connect](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect) and integration tests on Databricks notebooks, all in [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions).
+This sample demonstrates how to run unit tests on Python code using [Databricks Connect](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect), run integration tests on Databricks notebooks, and deploy a Databricks job, all in [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions).

 The sample contains a single notebook [main_notebook.py](src/main_notebook.py) which calls [some_function](test/dbcicdlib/some_func.py) in a Python module.
 We run [unit test on some_function](test/unittests/test_some_func.py) and [integration test on main_notebook.py](test/run_notebook_tests.sh).